Ziad-I/GSOC-24-Web-UI-Integration-for-Bonsai/README.md

 - code organization and bug fixes.
 - make web UI the default for work schedules and spreadsheet export panel
 - add docstrings and formatting for them.
-- add an API that is separate from Blender for the web UI.
+- create an API that is separate from Blender for the web UI.

 ## Week 11 (August 14th to Current)